TheMetroid7998/AnotherMemetroid2Remake/README.md

 # AnotherMemetroid2Remake
 A mostly cosmetic mod made for sheer amusement, plus some small difficulty rebalances.
-Content Warning: Crude teenage humor ahead, potentially stale memes.
+Content Warning: Potentially stale memes ahead.
 Proceed at your own risk.

 MUSIC CREDITS:

-Disclaimer: The tracks are not mine, they are not yours.
-All editing was done by myself in Audacity.
+Disclaimer: The music tracks are not mine, they are not yours.
+All bgm editing was done by The Metroid in Audacity.
+Suit palettes and text editing done by The Metroid Sound effects were added by G4m3rB01.

 musAlphaFight: 'energykid2 (extras & terraria)' [https://www.youtube.com/channel/UCPF6rg3cwhJiM8tkyI6TAIg]